 - Your message: Your content will influence your typeface.
 Pick an appropriate font for the majority of what you will be communicating. i.e. technical manual would differ from a black-tie event.

 - Your voice: What tone will resonate with your audience?
-Formal or causal?
-Do you want your material to be upscale and high end or friendly, down to earth?
+Formal or casual?
+Do you want your material to be upscale and high-end or friendly, down to earth?

 - Delivery method: Web or print?
 Or both?
 How will it be reproduced?
 High end printing press or photocopied?
 Choose a typeface for the majority of your communication.

 - What to Avoid: The first job of any font is make your words readable.
 Period!
 Avoid the trap of quirky, trendy fonts that may look interesting but slow down reading.